 9. Mustard Greens

 As you can see above, there are numerous health benefits of consuming cruciferous vegetables.
-With that, it is without doubt that cruciferous vegetables are universally hailed as the superstars of vegetables.
+Thus, it is without doubt that cruciferous vegetables are universally hailed superstars.

 If you’re worried about goitrogens and other antinutrients, cooking is an alternative you can take.
 However, there are some important notes you have to remember when cooking these kinds of vegetables.